CLOSELY LOOKING AT

 Notice how the shape of the smaller cresting wave duplicates the cone shape of Mt.
 Fuji, snow cap and all.
 The powerful sea seems to be mocking the volcano.
 Is this artwork depicting an Asian version of "Clash of the Titans" - Sea God vs Volcanic God?

-Mt.
-Fuji can easily be mistaken for one of the waves.
+Detail: the smaller wave repeats Mt.
+Fuji's shape and Mt.
+Fuji can easily be mistaken for one of the waves. |

 The crest of the great wave is very menacing, as it visually bears down on Mt.
 Fuji, claws revealed.
 It truly seems to be attacking its land-locked opponent.